kirame09/sparkpost-api-documentation/services/introduction.md

 SparkPost presents a unified core API to all customers with a few noted exceptions.

-* Features not available on SparkPost Enterprise API are marked **Not available on SparkPost Enterprise**
+* Features not available to SparkPost Enterprise customers are marked **Not available on SparkPost Enterprise**
-* Features available only to the SparkPost Enterprise API are marked **SparkPost Enterprise API only**.
+* Features available only to SparkPost Enterprise customers are marked **SparkPost Enterprise customers only**.

 ## API Endpoints